ycpcs/cs201-fall2016/labs/lab26-SQLDB.md

 Getting Started
 ===============
 For our last week in CS201, we're going to "borrow" labs from the CS320 SW Engineering Course.
-If you are going to have SW Engineering this coming Spring, you'll be getting a head start on the assignments in that course.
+If you are taking SW Engineering this coming Spring, you'll be getting a head start on the assignments in CS320.

 Download [CS320\_Derby.zip](../resources/CS320_Derby.zip) and [CS320\_Lab04.zip](CS320_Lab04.zip).
 Import them into your Eclipse workspace<br> (**File-\>Import...-\>General-\>Existing projects into workspace-\>Archive File**).
 You will see projects called **CS320\_Derby** and **CS320\_Lab04** in the Package Explorer.
 You will be running the **SQLDemo** class in the **CS320_Lab04** project.